gvizdpeter/ansible-docker-swarm/ansible/roles/docker-swarm-join/README.md

 =========

 * leaves swarm if not registered as disared role
+* triggers manager demoting on leader if node left
 * triggers node removal on leader if node left
 * triggers refresh of swarm facts if node left
 * joins cluster in desired role